 Post Graduate Programmes: MBA (International)

-Other Programs: IELTS Preparation Courses (ACBT is one of the official IELTS test centres in Sri Lanka) and General English Courses.
+Other Programmes: IELTS Preparation Courses (ACBT is one of the official IELTS test centres in Sri Lanka) and General English Courses.

 A : ACBT courses are conducted in Colombo, Sri Lanka with a branch campuses in Kandy and Galle.
 ACBT Colombo Campus enables students to access and enjoy all facilities and services, creating a smoother transition to their degree at ACBT.
 ACBT Kandy campus offers a charming, picturesque and cooler studying environment with state-of-the-art-facilities on par with the Colombo College.

 A : Yes.
-The HNC Diploma courses are the same level as those for the relevant first year undergraduate programs offered by the University.
+The HNC Diploma courses are the same level as those for the relevant first year undergraduate Programmes offered by the University.

 A : Yes.
-The HND Diploma courses are the same level as those for the relevant second year undergraduate programs offered by the University.
+The HND Diploma courses are the same level as those for the relevant second year undergraduate Programmes offered by the University.

 A : The advantages for students are many.
 Classes are much smaller than the usual university lecture size.
 ACBT students have more class time per unit than university which allows more time to understand the course.
 You also have the choice of studying over two or three semesters in one calendar year.
 For a fraction of a cost which is 1/5th of the cost studying in Australia.

 A : Yes.
-Many Australian universities recognize the ACBT Diploma programs since its one of the members of Navitas.
+Many Australian universities recognize the ACBT Diploma Programmes since its one of the members of Navitas.
 Advanced standing is given on an individual case basis.